Accreditation of Area of Focused Competence (AFC) Programs

 As of July 1, 2021, a new accreditation system for AFCs will apply to all accreditation reviews.
 Learn more about the new AFC accreditation system.

 Looking for AFC training at an accredited site?
 See the list of recognized AFC disciplines.

 Standards of Accreditation

-AFC programs are held to the General Standards of Accreditation for AFC Programs, currently known as the C Standards.
+AFC programs are held to the General Standards of Accreditation for AFC Programs.
 These standards are to be read in conjunction with the standards of accreditation specific to each discipline.
 Together, the general and discipline-specific accreditation standards set out the expectations for an AFC program regarding its educational experiences, content, assessment, and resources.

 Looking for the standards of accreditation for your discipline?
 Find them on our Information by Discipline page.

-AFC programs are held to the accreditation standards (general and discipline-specific) in place 12 months in advance of the relevant accreditation activity (i.e., regular accreditation review, external review, action plans outcomes report).
+AFC programs are held to the accreditation standards (general and discipline-specific) in place 12 months in advance of the relevant accreditation activity (i.e., regular accreditation review, external review, action plan outcomes report).

 Accredited AFC Programs

 The following programs are accredited by the Royal College: